 Only symbolically via each card’s function: The Child will lose it, the Bear will hide it, and the Mice will waste it.

-Sometimes these levels are mixed to your detriment, when you stretch the symbolic into what you think is real, but is not.
-Because you read it in a book.
+Sometimes these levels are mixed to your detriment, when you stretch the symbolic into what you think is real – because you read it in a book – but in reality is not.

 A Bear is not a Boss before it’s a Bear.